Priya-Shukla1601/Minor_Project/README.md

 **Objectives**
--To digitally monitor the carbon footprint of manufacturing units -To calculate carbon emissions from energy usage and production activities -To identify major sources contributing to carbon emissions -To support strategies for reducing the overall carbon footprint -To promote sustainable and environmentally responsible manufacturing practices.
+-To digitally monitor the carbon footprint of manufacturing units -To calculate carbon emissions from energy usage and production activities.
+-To identify major sources contributing to carbon emissions -To support strategies for reducing the overall carbon footprint -To promote sustainable and environmentally responsible manufacturing practices.